Zarontin Side Effects, Dosage & Cost

 What is Zarontin?

 Zarontin is an anticonvulsant succinimide used in the control of absence (petit mall) epilepsy, particularly in young children.
-It has no effect against (or may even worsen) most other types of seizures.
+It has no effect against, (or may even worsen), most other types of seizures.
 It’s generic name is ethosuximide.
-It’s marketed in the United States by Parke-Davis (a division of Pifzer).
+It’s marketed in the United States by Parke-Davis (a division of Pfizer).
 The name or appearance may be different in other countries but usually the dose, measured in milligrams, is the same worldwide.

 In 1989 ethosuximide began to be analyzed as a preventative for absence seizures.
-In 1998 it was concluded further that ethosuximide (Zarontin) decreased Na+ current, which was responsible for absence seizures.
-Zarontin capsules were discontinued in 2007 by Pfizer.
-Syrup preparations are still available.
+In 1998 it was further concluded that ethosuximide (Zarontin) decreased Na+ current, which was responsible for absence seizures.
+Zarontin capsules were discontinued in 2007 by Pfizer but syrup preparations are still available.

 Zarontin is taken orally.
-For patients 3 to 6 years of age, the initial dose usually is one 250mg capsule per day.
+For patients 3 to 6 years of age, the initial dose usually is one 250 mg capsule per day.
 For children 6 years or older, two 250 mg capsules daily is recommended.
 After analyzing the patient’s response, the dose should be individualized.
 Dosage is increased in small increments.
-One method is to increase the daily dose by 250 mg every four to seven days until control is achieved combined with the minimum side effects.
-Dosages exceeding 1.5 grams a day, in divided doses, should be given under the strictest oversight of a doctor.
+One method is to increase the daily dose by 250 mg every four to seven days until control is achieved combined with minimum side effects.
+Doses exceeding 1.5 grams a day, in divided doses, should be given under the strictest oversight of a doctor.
 Most children do best with 20 mg a day.
 The cost of Zarontin may vary, but one search discovered 100 tabs of 250 mg at $85.00.